Turn Around and Count 2 Ten

-"Turn Around and Count 2 Ten" is the lead single by British band Dead or Alive from their fourth studio album Nude.
-Despite that its UK Singles Chart success was limited to the Top 100 (No. 70 peak), the song reached No. 2 in the US Hot Dance Club Songs chart as well as being No. 1 for 17 weeks in Japan.
+"Turn Around and Count 2 Ten" is the lead single by the English pop band Dead or Alive from their fourth studio album Nude (1988).
+Despite that its UK singles chart success was limited to the Top 100 (No. 70 peak), the song reached No. 2 in the US Hot Dance Club Songs chart as well as being No. 1 for 17 weeks in Japan.
 Two edits were made of the video (the single version and "The Pearl and Dean "I Had A Disco Dream" Mix).